 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

-Founded in 1968, the only DoDEA (US Department of Defence Education Activity) school in the Persian Gulf.
-Situated on a large and well secured campus in Juffair, a naval station in the east of Bahrain.
-Historically, half the student body American children of the military with the remainder Bahraini and from a range of nationalities.
+Founded in 1968 as the only DoDEA (US Department of Defense) school in the Persian Gulf, located on a large and well secured campus in Juffair, a naval station in the east of Bahrain.
+Historically, half the student body consists of American children of the military with the remainder Bahraini or from a range of nationalities.
 Also, the only local school offering an all-through American education.
-Some boarding facilities.

-National Curriculum for England; ages 18mths-6; co-ed; day; independent; privately owned; 120 students
+National Curriculum for England; ages 18 months-6; co-ed; day; independent; privately owned; 160 students

-Part of the SABIS network, originally founded in 1886 in the Lebanon and now educating over 70,000 students in 20 countries on five continents.
-Purpose-built on Amwaj Island and opened in 2006 (originally only up to grade 8) but now including a high school.
+Part of the SABIS network, now educating over 70,000 students in 20 countries on five continents.
+Purpose-built on Amwaj Island and opened in 2006 (originally only up to Grade 8) but now including a high school.
 Parents tend to worry about the transferability to other schools outside the SABIS network but the school asserts that their students gain entry to top-class universities around the world.

-Bilingual school grown from original nursery, opened in 1982, offering an all-through IB programme, including the full careers option.
-New campus in Riffa opposite the Bahrain National Stadium.
+Bilingual school grown from the original nursery, opened in 1982, now the only school in Bahrain offering all four elements of the International Baccalaureate programme, including the careers option.
+New campus in Riffa, opposite the Bahrain National Stadium.
 Selective school accredited by the Council of Independent Schools (CIS) and the Middle Schools Association (MSA).
 Religious affiliation is Muslim but classes taught in English and Arabic.

-Opened in 2008 on a fairly spectacular, high-end, architect designed campus in the Riffa Views Signatory Estate,consisting of a housing complex and golf course.
-Providing an American education from early years to pre-university.
-Students divided between expats (mainly American) and locals.
-They offer an extensive Arabic programme for native speakers as well as daily Arabic classes for non-native speakers.
+Opened in 2008 on a fairly spectacular, high-end, architect designed campus on the Riffa Views Signatory Estate, a luxury housing complex and golf course.
+Now offering an American education from early years to graduation.
+Students divided between expats (mainly American) and locals and they offer an extensive Arabic programme for native speakers as well as daily Arabic classes for non-native speakers.